The software behind our breakthrough visual guidance system.

 - Automotive: Picking from AGV or conveyor

-- Automotive: Picking deformable objects (chip bags like)
+- Automotive: Picking deformable objects, such as chip bags

 - Automotive: Geometric Best Fit and GEO-Assembly